 So, it’s no surprise that virtually every generic list of books that everyone should read has been dominated by works by and about men.

-Which is exactly why I chose four books that should be on your radar for Spring 2020, all penned by female authors.
+Which is exactly why I chose four books that should be on your radar for Winter 2020, all penned by female authors.
 Read on.

 1. Such A Fun Age by Kiley Reid